ethereum/ethereum-org-website/src/content/developers/tutorials/erc-721-vyper-annotated-code/index.md

 #### View Functions {#views}

-These are functions that do not modify the state of the block chain, and therefore can be executed for free (if they are called externally, if they are called by a contract they still have to be executed on every node and therefore cost gas).
+These are functions that do not modify the state of the blockchain, and therefore can be executed for free if they are called externally.
+If the view functions are called by a contract they still have to be executed on every node and therefore cost gas.

 ```python
 @view